Iraqi Turkmens: Religion

-A small minority of Iraqi Turkmens are Catholics, and their number was estimated at about 30,000 in 2015.
+A small minority of Iraqi Turkmens are Catholics, and their number was estimated at 30,000 in 2015.
 In 2017, Iraqi Turkmen Catholics constituted around 1% of the Iraqi Turkmen community.
 Iraqi Turkmen Catholics were distinct from Citadel Christians.
 Iraqi Turkmen Catholics were Latin Catholic and lived in all areas of Turkmeneli, including Kirkuk.
 The Citadel Christians were Chaldean Catholic and lived only in Kirkuk.
 Furthermore, Citadel Christians were ethnically Assyrian whereas the Iraqi Turkmen Catholics were ethnically Turkic.
 Citadel Christians, numbering only "a few thousand" in 2017, were significantly fewer than Iraqi Turkmen Catholics.
 The Turkmen Bible Partnership translated the New Testament into the Iraqi Turkmen dialect and printed and distributed 2,000 copies of it in 2021.
 The presence of Christian Turkmens in Iraq dated back to the Seljuk and Ilkhanid periods, when Turkmen tribes settled in Mesopotamia and some members of the tribes either retained or adopted local Christian beliefs.
 Certain Turkmen Christian families in Iraq preserved religious identities distinct from both Muslim Turkmens and Aramaic-speaking Christians.
 Max van Berchem’s survey of linguistic minorities in Ottoman Iraq included mention of “Christian Turks” in Mosul and Kirkuk.
 Some Turkmen Christians were massacred by the Assyrian Levies and later the Ba'athists.
 The Iraqi Turkmen Front (ITF) largely defined Turkmen identity in Sunni terms, often excluding Shia and Christian Turkmens.